See Miami from a different perspective - the water

-For a different kind of thrill, Ocean Force Adventures sets out from the Miami Beach Marina aboard six passenger, high speed Zodiacs on a variety of tours from celebrity homes on Star Island to the historic Stiltsville homes on Biscayne Bay.
+For a different kind of thrill, Ocean Force Adventures sets out from the Miami Beach Marina aboard six-passenger, high speed Zodiacs for a variety of tours from celebrity homes on Star Island to the historic Stiltsville houses on Biscayne Bay.

-If you’d rather be the captain of your own ship or you’d like to hire a captain for a private charter, many companies provide everything from fishing boats to mega yachts.
-Check out Y Charter Miami, Tropical Boat Charters, Boat Miami, Miami Charters, Yolo Boat Rentals and Biscayne Lady Yacht Charters.
+If you’d rather really be the captain of your own ship or you’d like to hire a captain for a private charter, many companies provide everything from fishing boats to mega yachts.
+Check out Y Charter Miami, Tropicalboat Luxury Yacht Charters & Rentals and Biscayne Lady Yacht Charters.